How to Cope With The Baby Witching Hour

 Why Does the Witching Hour Happen?

-There are a few reasons your baby may rebel or protest during the witching hour:
+While no one knows for sure what causes the witching hour, there are a few reasons your baby may rebel or protest during this period:

-• Your Baby’s Over-Stimulated: Note the witching hour can start around 5pm, right around the time parents or caretakers return from or log-off from work.
-This sudden shift in mood and activity can be exciting for children - their parents are home and all theirs! - which can contribute to witching hour fussiness.
+- Your Baby’s Over-Stimulated: The witching hour can start around 5pm, which is right around the time parents or caretakers return from or log-off from work.
+This sudden shift in mood and activity can be exciting for children – their parents are home and all theirs! - which can contribute to witching hour fussiness.

-• Slower Milk Flow: If you’re breastfeeding, your milk flow may be lower at night.
-This means your baby may have to work harder to get as much milk, which can be frustrating.
+- Slower Milk Flow: If you’re breastfeeding, your milk flow may be slower in the evening or night.
+This means your baby works harder to get the same amount of milk, which can be frustrating to them, leading to irritability or protests.

-• Your Baby Has Gas: Sometimes gas or indigestion can contribute to witching hour upsets.
+- Your Baby Has Gas: Sometimes gas or indigestion can contribute to witching hour upsets, so be sure to burp your baby after their evening meal.

-• Your Baby’s Having a Growth Spurt: Your baby is growing all the time, and very fast.
-But there are also periods when they’re growing even faster.
-Those are around 2-3 weeks, 6 weeks, 3 months, and 6 months.
-This can be uncomfortable for your baby and that may result in extra fussiness.
+- Your Baby is Having a Growth Spurt: Your baby is growing all the time, and very fast, but there are periods when they’re growing even faster.
+These are growth spurts and typically occur around 2-3 weeks, 6 weeks, 3 months, and 6 months.
+This super-fast growth can be uncomfortable for your baby, resulting in extra sensitivity.

-Advice from parents and sleep experts on thriving through the witching hour:
+We spoke to parents and sleep experts to compile 5 tips on how to cope with – and thrive through – the witching hour:

 1. Get Close: